Menu

 • Heads-up hockey: scanning before receiving the puck (look first, then play)

-• Simple battle habits: stick on puck, feet moving, no reaching
+• Simple battle habits: stick on puck, feet moving, no reaching, angling

 • Basic understanding of systems and positioning